stan-dev/design-docs/designs/0032-stan-output-formats.md

 [reference-level-explanation]: #reference-level-explanation

-We propose to break down the information from the Stan inference algorithms into a series of output streams where each stream handles one kind of information and whose format is appropriate for further procesing.
+We propose to break down the information from the Stan inference algorithms into a series of output streams where each stream handles one kind of information and whose format is appropriate for further processing.
 Tabular data will be output either in CSV format (human readable) or using the Apache Arrow binary formats.
 For hierarchical data we will use JSON format.